Microsoft/go/eng/doc/DeveloperGuide.md

 - You can use the full path to the `go` command in the `go/bin` directory.
 - You can instruct your IDE to use the `go` command in the `go/bin` directory (recommended approach).
 See the [IDE setup](#ide-setup) section for more information.

-### Step 4: Test that your environment is set up correctly
+### Test that your environment is set up correctly

 To test that your environment is set up correctly, run the following command: